renmengye/imageqa-public/README.md

 # Image QA
-This repository contains code to reproduce results for paper Exploring Models and Data for Image Question Answering.
+This repository contains code to reproduce results in paper *Exploring Models and Data for Image Question Answering*.
 Mengye Ren, Ryan Kiros, Richard Zemel.
 NIPS 2015 (to appear).

 ## Rendered results